Cantech Knowledge Base

 PHP (Hypertext Preprocessor) is one of the most widely used server-side scripting languages.
 From WordPress to Drupal to Joomla, it’s used in some of the most widely known platforms on the internet.

 PHP-FPM (FastCGI Process Manager) is a PHP handler that significantly increases the performance of PHP applications; this is especially true when we’re using Nginx.
 PHP-FPM can manage pools of PHP workers that take care of multiple requests easily and improve the speed of your sites under load.
+Read more about How to Install Apache, MySQL, PHP (LAMP Stack) on Debian 12.

 Prerequisites

-Before installing PHP, make sure you have:
+Before installing PHP, ensure you have the following:

-• A non-root user with sudo privileges
+• A non-root user with sudo access

-• An internet connection
+• A stable internet connection to download packages

 Step 1: Update Your System